Stonefields School A-Z

 Recyclable waste, such as yoghurt pots, and organics (fruit skins etc) will go into the containers provided.

-We also offer Lunch Orders through EZ Lunch on Mondays, Thursdays & Fridays.
+We also offer Lunch Orders through EZ Lunch on Mondays, Tuesdays, Thursdays & Fridays.
 Orders can be placed via your Kindo account (please see more information under Kindo)

 Music Tuition (Lewis Eady)